 5. Let them choose their own toothbrush

 The tools should be right.
-Let them choose their own brush.
-Take them shopping and show them all the colors and the designs of the brush they can choose them from.
-But make sure the size of the brush is age appropriate in order to provide proper cleaning of the teeth and other parts of the oral cavity.
+Let them choose their brush.
+Take them shopping and show them all the colors and designs of the brush they can choose from.
+But make sure the size of the brush is age appropriate to provide a proper cleaning of the teeth and other parts of the oral cavity.

 6. Sing to your baby while brushing

 You can sing to your baby while brushing to make the experience more interesting and playful.
 You can sing any song your child likes, or any brushing song, or for that matter just make up a song and sing and keep it for just the brushing time.
 This will make the baby again more interested in brushing.
 I just sang “zum zum zum, zum zum zum” to my baby when she was a year old and she was caught up in that alone.